San Antonio Missions National Historical Park#5 in Best Things To Do in San Antonio

-Located a few miles south of Downtown San Antonio, San Antonio Missions National Historical Park is open every day with free admission.
-Each mission has its own visitor's center (the main center being at Mission San José).
+Located a few miles south of downtown San Antonio, San Antonio Missions National Historical Park is open daily from 9 a.m. to 5 p.m. and admission is free.
+You can get to the site by car or bus, or even on foot or bike if you take the trail.
+The best San Antonio tours also make stops here.
+Each mission has its own visitor center (the main center is located at Mission San José).
 Visit the National Park Service website for details.

 More Best Things To Do in San Antonio

 When the River Walk seems too busy, seek refuge from the heat and the swarms of tourists in Brackenridge Park.
 Its 343 acres offer much in the way of relaxation: rustic stone bridges and shaded walkways are perfect for strolling, and the Japanese Tea Garden and San Antonio Botanical Garden beckon to botanists.
 Dress casual so you can take advantage of Brackenridge's jogging trails, golf course and athletic fields.
 The park also hosts outdoor concerts in the natural Sunken Garden Theater.
 In and around the park, you'll also find popular attractions like the San Antonio Zoo and the Witte Museum.

 Past visitors appreciated the park's train, which runs through the zoo and offers an excellent opportunity to get around the large area.
 They also recommend bringing some bird seed to feed the ducks that float down the San Antonio River.
 The park is also a featured stop on many of the best San Antonio tours.

 Explore More of San Antonio

 If you make a purchase from our site, we may earn a commission.
 This does not affect the quality or independence of our editorial content.